Amayas29/MetroParis/README.md

-# Application de métros
+# Subway application

 - *Version 1.0*
 - *2020*

-Cette application permet de rechercher le plus petit itinéraire entre deux station du métro parisien, elle est réalisée en C
+This application allows you to find the shortest route between two Paris metro stations, it is carried out in C

-# Fonctionnalités ;
+# Features ;
-- Recherche le plus petit itinéraire entre deux station
+- Finds the shortest route between two stations

 # TODO :
-- Ajouter d'autres fonctionnalités au projet
+- Add other features to the project
-- Passer sur interface graphique
+- Switch to graphical interface